 One trend that's likely to become more common is phones designed to be ideal for videoconferencing.
 That way, colleagues working from remote locations can transmit streaming videos -- whether they're out sick or out on safari -- with just the cameras on their cells.
 (Although in the case of under-the-weather employees, they might want to still stick with simple teleconferencing depending on how they're looking.)

 All in all, lots more applications and devices geared toward the business side of life are sure to become available as 4G moves from the planning stages into practical utilization.
-For more information on the fast-evolving world of mobile technology, explore the links on the next page.
+For more information on the fast-evolving world of mobile technology, explore the links below.

 Related HowStuffWorks Articles

 - "4G Mobile Broadband."
 Nortel.
 (2/11/2010) http://www2.nortel.com/go/solution_content.jsp?segId=0&catId=0&parId=0&prod_id=61702